-Mezzo-Soprano Deborah Humble is one of Australia’s most successful international artists.
+Mezzo-soprano Deborah Humble is one of Australia’s most successful international artists.
 She began her musical education in Adelaide gaining a Bachelor of Music Performance and continued her studies in Melbourne completing a Master of Music and Diplomas of Arts and Education.
-In 1995, she was a Young Artist with the Victoria State Opera.

 In 2002, she became a principal artist with Opera Australia where her roles included Dido (Dido and Aeneas), Mercedes (Carmen), Clarissa (The Love For Three Oranges, recorded for Chandos Records), Sonyetka (Lady Macbeth of Mtsensk), Rosette (Manon) and the title role in Gilbert and Sullivan’s Iolanthe.